Isle Of Wight Travel Guide

 Isle of Wight © Pedliano

 The origin of the world's first hovercraft, and a key player in the testing and development of Britain's space rockets, the Isle of Wight also has a number of resorts and towns that host thousands of visitors each year.
 The most developed towns are Newport and Ryde, both with a wide range of facilities for tourists to enjoy, and popular seaside resorts include the towns of Sandown, Cowes, Yarmouth and Ventnor.
+These south coast resorts often top the sunlight chart for the UK, and unsurprisingly the most popular time to visit is summer, between June and August.

 The island has an array of tourist attractions, with everything from regal homes to dinosaur fossils to see, and is a popular destination for upmarket seaside holidays from mainland England.
-The international sailing centre in Cowes is a popular attraction, as are the Newport Quay galleries and museums, and Sandown's Dinosaur Isle Geological Museum.
-The Ryde waterfront boasts an 800m long pier, the waterfalls of Shanklin Chine are an awe-inspiring sight, and Osborne House - Queen Victoria's summer residence in Cowes - is another excellent sightseeing attraction.
+The international sailing centre in Cowes is a popular tourist hub, as are the Newport Quay galleries and museums, and Sandown's Dinosaur Isle Geological Museum.
+The Ryde waterfront boasts an 800m-long pier, the waterfalls of Shanklin Chine are an awe-inspiring sight, and Osborne House - Queen Victoria's summer residence in Cowes - is another excellent sightseeing attraction.
 The Isle of Wight Needles, protruding chalk formations off the western coast, are another famous feature of the island.

 Become our Isle Of Wight Travel Expert